Integrative Medicine for Mental Health

 Regardless of reason, exercise incorporated into mental health treatment recommendations is important!

 A thorough assessment of your sleeping patterns and challenges are also very important to overall mental health.
 If you are feeling unwell psychologically it is anticipated you will also have issues with sleep.
 Getting your sleep on track is as important as your psychological treatment.
 Sleep assistance will involve a comprehensive sleep assessment during your appointment, psychoeducation on sleep hygiene, suggestions for changes to retrain and improve sleep, which may also include a visit to your family physician or the use of specific tea's, melatonin, and/or aromatherapy.

 Supplements, Aromatherapy, Somatic Treatments

-Your consult will include recommentations for referrals to additional adjunct providers such as acupunturists, herbal medicine specialists, family physicians, pharmacists, specialists, aromatherapists, massage therapists and physical therapists depending upon your goals and which providers need to be involved in achieving those goals!
+Your consult will include recommentations for referrals to additional adjunct providers such as acupunturists, herbal medicine specialists, family physicians, nurse practitioners, pharmacists, specialists, aromatherapists, massage therapists and physical therapists depending upon your goals and which providers need to be involved in achieving those goals!